ARambazamba/RaspberryPi-Basics/readme.md

 # Raspberry Pi for Beginners

-This introduction was initially created for David the Coolman to learn setting up a Minecraft Game Server during the covid-19 crisis.
+This introduction was initially created for David the Coolman to learn setting up a Minecraft Game Server during the first lockdown of covid-19 crisis.
 It was then extended with other topics that came up.

 ---